Pim1997/lidar-navigation/README.md

 ## The packages:
 #### Laser_proc:
 The laser_proc package is used to convert the representations of sensor_msgs/LaserScan and sensor_msgs/MultiEchoLaserScan.
+For more information about this package, go to the developers repository: https://github.com/ros-perception/laser_proc
 #### Lidar_navigation:
 The lidar_navigation package is made for building a map and opening a created map.
 The created maps can be placed in the directory "/maps".
 There is a launch directory where the launchfiles for mapping and for driving through the mapped map are placed.
 The "lidar_gmapping_navigation.launch" in the launch directory is made for mapping.
 The "lidar_amcl_navigation.launch" is created to open the mapped map and open the other packages that are used for navigating through the map.
 #### Turtlebot_lidar_bringup: